calam1/clojurescript-nodejs-examples/README.md

 Notes:
 Amazon account required, and obviously the existence of dynamodb tables.
 Your credentials should be exported in your classpath.
 You must have nodejs installed - if you are on a mac just brew install node You also must have express installed.
-Once you have node installed run npm express - npm is installed when you install nodejs
+Once you have node installed run npm express and aws-sdk - npm is installed when you install nodejs

 once you compiled this project with the following command - I am using leinengen to manage my projects